priyas21/PracticeGit/Readme.md

 - `git checkout cat` : head will be now on cat branch
   - echo “persian cat”> cat.txt :-> it will add persian cat to cat text file
 - `ls` : list all the files in current directory
+- `git merge <branch name>` : will merge all the changes from current branch to master
+  - first do `git checkout master`, then merge the branch
+  - `git branch -d <branch name>`:  Remove the branch after merging it safely